lexibank/tlopo/out/vol3/chapter2.md

 [Kennedy & Clarke](../sources/KennedyandClarke2004) ([2004](../sources/KennedyandClarke2004)) argue that there is no sensible line to be drawn between crops grown in gardens and crops acquired from the bush, because they together constitute an integrated system of resource management.
 They examine the literature on sago, canarium, pandanus, breadfruit and bananas, and show that all five have long been tended and transplanted in ways that have fundamentally altered the landscape.
 They list other plants with similarly long-term relationships with human beings: Gnetum gnemon, Inocarpus fagifer, Pangium edule and Pometia pinnata.
 We can add to this list at least Barringtonia edulis, B. novae-hiberniae, B. procera, Burckella obovata, Dracontomelon species, Spondias cytherea, Syzygium malaccense, S. aqueum, Terminalia catappa and T. kaernbachii (A. [Walter 1994](../sources/Walter1994)).

 Breadfruit (Artocarpus altilis) and canarium almond (C. indicum and C. salomonense) trees are usually individually owned and tended where they have grown in the forest, either naturally or from planted suckers.
 Forest growth is cleared away from around the base of the breadfruit tree, and it may be fenced.
-Breadfruit seedlings are often also transplanted to village areas and older plants may be propagated by planting-depending on location-seeds, root cuttings or suckers.[^4] In the Solomons most canarium trees are planted near villages, but some grow wild.
+Breadfruit seedlings are often also transplanted to village areas and older plants may be propagated by planting - depending on location - seeds, root cuttings or suckers.[^4] In the Solomons most canarium trees are planted near villages, but some grow wild.
 Terminalia catappa and T. kaernbachii are also often planted, whilst other Terminalia species with edible kernels (T. copelandii, T. impediens) are harvested from the forest.
 Several Syzygium species have edible fruit (S. malaccense, S. aqueum) and are either tended within the forest or planted.
 Barringtonia edulis is commonly planted as a village fruit tree in the Solomons (Paijmans 1976: 123-124, [Evans 1999](../sources/Evans1999): 1).

 The importance of tree crops to Pacific Islanders was first stressed by [Barrau](../sources/Barrau1955) ([1955](../sources/Barrau1955), 1963) and reinforced by [Yen](../sources/Yen1974a) ([1974a](../sources/Yen1974a)).
 They pointed out that fruits and nuts that were reported simply to be gathered were in fact tended in varying degrees as part of the agricultural system.
 This has been reaffirmed by other scholars, e.g. [Thaman](../sources/Thaman1989) ([1989](../sources/Thaman1989)), [Flavelle](../sources/Flavelle1991) ([1991](../sources/Flavelle1991)), A. [Walter](../sources/Walter1994) ([1994](../sources/Walter1994)), [McEldowney](../sources/Mceldowney1995) ([1995](../sources/Mceldowney1995)), [Hviding & Bayliss-Smith](../sources/HvidingandBaylissSmith2000) ([2000](../sources/HvidingandBaylissSmith2000): 23), [Chowning](../sources/Chowning2001) ([2001](../sources/Chowning2001): 77-78), [Walter & Sam](../sources/WalterandSam2002) ([2002](../sources/WalterandSam2002): 76--77) and [McClatchey et al.](../sources/McClatcheyetal2006a) ([2006a](../sources/McClatcheyetal2006a)).
 For example, on Baluan Island (Admiralties) McEldowney found 23 tree crops, 17 of which were fruit- or nut-bearing.
 All occurred in three different types of location: near villages, in orchards, and scattered across gardened land.
 [Kennedy & Clarke](../sources/KennedyandClarke2004) ([2004](../sources/KennedyandClarke2004)) point out that the situation is sometimes even more complicated, as the status of a crop can range from wild through tended to cultivated, i.e. planted and cloned, and wild varieties are often used alongside domesticated plants, i.e. propagated vegetatively by cuttings or by planting suckers.